CasualX/urandom/docs/benchmarks-rand.md

 Performance comparison to the `rand` crate
 ==========================================

-These benchmarks compare urandom 1.0.0 with rand 0.10.2.
-The results below were collected on an AMD Ryzen 7 7800X3D using rustc 1.98.0-nightly (2026-06-01, LLVM 22.1.6).
+These benchmarks compare the current urandom 1.0 implementation with rand 0.10.2.
+The results below were collected on my machine using rustc 1.98.0-nightly (2026-06-01, LLVM 22.1.6).
 The benchmark process was pinned to one core.

 The exact timings are machine- and compiler-dependent.
 The conclusions from